 - at least 1024 megabyte RAM, but more is better

 - 10mbit NIC (more is fine)

-All regular nodes (machines provided by organisations) are managed through a centralized puppet system.
+All regular nodes (machines provided by organisations) are managed through a centralized ansible system.
 Ring-Admins will take care of software and security updates, installation and user management.
 The goal is to make it as easy as possible for organisations to provide a machine and not worry about it afterwards.

 Machine owners are allowed and encouraged to install software which they deem necessary to comply with the standards of their organisation, examples are: n2, backup programs or a snmp daemon.

 This RING is based on mutual trust: “you give me access I give you access”.
 We hope this model is strong enough to be viable.
 Abuse of the resources provided by the NLNOG RING is absolutely forbidden and we apply a ‘zero tolerance’ policy.
 This means that after one abuse incident you will be permantly banned from the RING.
 Through extensive logging and limitating the rights users have on other people’s systems we also hope to prevent abuse.
 For more information regarding the security of machines please see the Security section of this website.

 A non-exhaustive list of people involved in designing and managing the NLNOG RING: Peter van Dijk, Teun Vink, Edwin Hermans, Martin Pels and me.